UoS-EEC/DynamicOFA/README.md

 ## Usage
 ### Optimal Search
 The optimal search process aims at searching for optimal sub-networks on the pareto front from all the sub-networks of OFA model.

-This code can be used for different mobile devices.
-For different device, the accuracy tables and flop tables are the same which are restored in optimal_search/flop&latency/checkpoints repository, however, the specilaized latency lable need to be built based on each device.
-The search can be constrainted either by latency or FLOPs, only with different pre-calculated tables.
-After searching for certain number of sub-networks, evaluate the real-time latency and accuracy on your device.
-Then build a latency-accuracy scatter to find those points on the pareto curve.
+This code can be used for different mobile and embedded devices.
+For different devices, the accuracy predictor and flop look-up table are the same which are restored in optimal_search/flop&latency/checkpoints repository, however, the specilaized latency look-up lables need to be built based on each device.

+The search can be constrainted either by latency or FLOPs, only with different pre-calculated look-up tables.
+After searching for certain number of sub-networks, please do re-measure the latency and accuracy on your device since predictor and loop-up table is not 100% accurate, and then use re-measured data to build a latency-accuracy scatter plot to find those points on the pareto front.
 ### Searching
     For latency based search:
         Search without accuracy constraint: python optimal_search/latency/search.py (The latency value is corresponding to evolution_finder.py)